Luisa Iruela-Arispe, Ph.D.

 Meetings and Events

-- Bi-monthly working dinner for Cancer and Stem Cell Biology Program members
+- Working dinners for Cancer and Stem Cell Biology Program members

 Dr. Luisa Iruela-Arispe, Director of the Cancer and Stem Cell Biology Program, is a professor and vice-chairman of molecular, cellular and developmental biology.
-Her research focus is understanding the process by which blood vessels are formed and its regulation in vivo.
+Her research focuses in understanding the process by which blood vessels are formed and its regulation in vivo.
 Establishment of a vascular system is a key requirement for the development and survival of the mammalian embryo.
-In the adult, deregulation of vascular growth contributes to the pathology of devastating disorders including but not restricted to cancer.
+In the adult, deregulation of vascular growth contributes to the pathology of devastating disorders including cancer.

-Co-Director Dr. Gay Crooks is a professor of pediatrics and pathology and laboratory medicine at UCLA and Co-Director of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research.
+Co-Director Dr. Gay Crooks is a professor of Pathology and Laboratory Medicine and Pediatrics at UCLA and Co-Director of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research.
 Her research program was founded on the question of how to identify and functionally define human hematopoietic stem and progenitor cells.
 This central theme has reached over time into three related areas: 1) the characterization and manipulation of human hematopoietic stem cells and lymphoid progenitors in cord blood, bone marrow and thymus; 2) mechanisms of engraftment and thymopoiesis after bone marrow transplantation; and 3) hematopoiesis from human embryonic stem cells.